 While guns don’t kill people, they certainly do make killing easier.
 A meta-analysis of research on guns and homicides by the Harvard Injury Control Research Center found that more guns = more murders.
 But guns do something else too, something emotional, something tied deeply to one of our most basic instincts, the instinct to survive.
 For millions of people, guns help them feel safe.
 They provide a sense of control and an ability to protect oneself from what feels like a threatening world.
 And guns provide this vital reassuring feeling of control in more ways than you might think.

 Most obviously, they help people feel physically safe.
-Whether guns prevent more crime or cause more remains an open question according to a National Academy of Sciences review of the research. http://www.nap.edu/openbook.php?record_id=10881&page=1 But owning a gun certainly gives you the feeling that you are doing something…taking control…to protect yourself, and any risk is less frightening if you think have some control over it.
+Whether guns prevent more crime or cause more remains an open question according to a National Academy of Sciences review of the research.
+But owning a gun certainly gives you the feeling that you are doing something — taking control — to protect yourself, and any risk is less frightening if you think you have some control over it.

 People with these concerns have been identified by research into the Theory of Cultural Cognition as Individualists, people who prefer a society that grants the individual more freedom and independence and leaves them more personally in control of their individual choices and values.
-Contrast that with the sort of society preferred by Communitarians, who feel most comfortable, and safest, in a ‘We’re all in it together’ world of shared control and communal power, a society that that sacrifices some individual freedoms in the name of the greater common good.
-These deeply conflicting worldviews drive the central conflict in the fight over gun control, to which President Obama referred in his remarks in Newtown Sunday night when he asked “Are we prepared to say that such violence visited on our children year after year after year is somehow the price of our freedom?”
-About this core question, Connecticut Governor Dannel Malloy asked “Where do we draw the line?”
+Contrast that with the sort of society preferred by Communitarians, who feel most comfortable, and safest, in a "We’re all in it together" world of shared control and communal power, a society that sacrifices some individual freedoms in the name of the greater common good.
+These deeply conflicting worldviews drive the central conflict in the fight over gun control, to which President Barack Obama referred in his remarks in Newtown, Connecticut, following the Sandy Hook shootings, when he asked, “Are we prepared to say that such violence visited on our children year after year after year is somehow the price of our freedom?”
+About this core question, Connecticut Governor Dannel Malloy asked, “Where do we draw the line?”

-On the other hand, you can hear the Communitarian voice in those who favor gun control, who describe gun violence as “a public health crisis” (Nick Kristoff), or say that “we’re going to have to come together and take meaningful action to prevent more tragedies like this, regardless of the politics”, as President Obama said in his moving response to the shootings last Friday.
+On the other hand, you can hear the Communitarian voice in those who favor gun control, who describe gun violence as “a public health crisis” (Nick Kristof), or say that “we’re going to have to come together and take meaningful action to prevent more tragedies like this, regardless of the politics,” as President Obama said in his moving response to the shootings in Newtown.